Climate change is this generations ‘Cold War’. Find out why you should stop listening to the politicized hype, and approach the topic with reason.

 If you can read it and offer valid, sourced, scientific criticism, this article isn’t really for you (though we’d love to hear your thoughts).
 This article is to tear down some of the sensationalism being heaped upon the masses using some science.

 It’s going to get thick and deep, but if you can track this one, you’ll be head and shoulders above the crowd when it comes to understanding realistic weather or climate emergencies.

 Figures Lie and Liars Figure

 Whoa, that sounds bad.
 Must be global warming, right?

 Well, let’s take a look at this statement.
 What’s it really saying?

-It’s saying that the temperature isn’t unprecedented.
-It’s saying something similar to this warm period happened some 50 years ago.
-It’s not at all out of the norm for temperatures to flare up every 50 years or so.
+It is saying that the temperature isn’t unprecedented.
+It is saying something similar to this warm period happened some 50 years ago. “normal” is temperatures to flaring up every 50 years or so.
 It’s also pretty normal to see temperatures slowly increase over time.